 There are quite a few things that you’ll have to take care of before running.
-This includes getting checked-in at registration, having your car inspected, and walking the course.
+This includes getting checked-in at registration, having your car inspected, and walking the course multiple times.
 You’ll want to walk the course as much as possible – a minimum of 4 to 5 times is recommended – so that you are able to drive it well.

 Event schedules can vary, but usually if you arrive by 8:30AM – 9:00AM, you should have time to take care of everything.
 Please make sure you look at our event schedule to see what the daily schedule is for the event you are attending.

 You absolutely must get to the site in time to get your car through tech inspection and to get yourself through registration.
 Neither of these things take very long, but if you show up 5 minutes before registration closes, you are too late.
 If you do not arrive before registration and tech closes, you will not be able to run.

 Beyond that, every solo event has a basic flow that goes something like this for the average competitor: